 Your Sunnova True-Up

-If your Sunnova home solar system has a production guarantee, we guarantee that your home solar system will produce the amount of energy outlined in your solar energy plan, or we will refund or credit you the difference.
+If your Sunnova home solar system has an energy guarantee, we commit that your system will produce the estimated amount of energy outlined in your agreement, or we will credit or refund you the difference.

-Your home solar system’s production will be evaluated each year to validate the annual production guarantee, beginning on the third anniversary of your service agreement.
+With our Easy Save and Easy Own plans, your home solar system’s production will be evaluated each year to validate the annual production guarantee, beginning on the third anniversary of your service agreement.
 If your home solar system underperforms, we will issue a true-up to refund or credit the difference.
 Sunnova Easy Save Simple has an annual true-up.
-We will evaluate your home solar system’s performance every 12 months.
+We will evaluate your home solar system’s performance every 12 months unless you paid upfront in full, in which case your production will be evaluated at the end of your 25-year agreement.

 For all Sunnova home solar energy plans with a production guarantee, your credits will continue to roll over for the duration of your agreement.
 Note that our production guarantee is not available in Florida, Hawaii, Guam, Saipan, and Puerto Rico.